ComScore

 • Serves: 1

-This is the cocktail equivalent of your coziest winter sweater, and all you need is a couple of ingredients (bourbon, apple cider syrup, lemon juice, cranberries and cinnamon sticks) to whip it up.
+This is the prosecco cocktail recipe equivalent of your coziest winter sweater, and all you need is a few ingredients (bourbon, apple cider syrup, lemon juice, cranberries and cinnamon sticks) to whip it up.

 • Serves: 1

 St. Germain is an elderflower liqueur.
-With notes of grapefruit, pear, lemon and jasmine, it’s the ideal complement to a splash of bubbly prosecco.
+With notes of grapefruit, pear, lemon and jasmine, it’s the ideal match for a splash of bubbly prosecco.
+Go with an extra dry variety that says "brut" on the label.

 • Time Commitment: 5 minutes